Structural identities for generalized multiple zeta values: Airy Zeta

 \subsection{Airy Bernoulli numbers}

 Similarly to the case of the Bessel zeta function, we introduce Airy Bernoulli numbers in order to compute the Airy multiple zeta star values.
 Although these numbers do not have a closed form expression, they satisfy a simple recurrence identity that allows their effective numerical computation.
-This appears to the the first time that such an Airy Bernoulli number has been introduced in the literature.

 Define the Airy Bernoulli numbers $\mathcal{B}_n$ by the generating function

 For example,

 and so on.
 This parallels the introduction of Bessel-Bernoulli numbers as coefficients in the series expansion of the reciprocal Bessel function \cite{Frappier}.
 We have the following recurrences to compute these numbers and then the Airy zeta function: \begin{thm} Define the sequence